Anthony-Nolan/Atlas/README.md

 No external dependencies or storage, testing individual code units.

-### **Matching Dictionary Tests**
+### **HlaMetadata Dictionary Tests**

 These tests use checked in versions of the allele data we fetch from WMDA.
 Originally they were directly copied from a version of the WMDA data, but to speed up testing, alleles unused in any unit test have been removed from some of the files - as such they should not be considered to be valid representations of the WMDA data.

-Any new alleles required in testing the matching dictionary should be added, and any no longer used can be removed.
+Any new alleles required in testing the HlaMetadata Dictionary should be added, and any no longer used can be removed.

 ### Integration Testing

 Contained within the `Atlas.MatchingAlgorithm.Test.Integration` project.

 - Uses a real SQL database, which is populated/cleared in each test run.
-- External dependencies, and Matching Dictionary are stubbed out.
+- External dependencies, and HlaMetadata Dictionary are stubbed out.
 - Azure Storage emulator will need to be running - the tests should start this if it's not currently running, but it must be installed.
 - Uses an independent DI setup, defined in `ServiceModule`.
 Uses publicly exposed helper methods from the core SearchAlgorithm project to ensure new dependencies only need registering once